pax0r/pax0r-dynamic-reverse-proxy/README.md

 # Pax0r DynamicDNS

 Simple application to setup DDNS service on your host in internet.
 Designed for personal use so right now it does not support multiple users.
+My main reason was to create a DynamicDNS service for my local Home Assistant instalation, as a replacement for DuckDNS.
 DNS server uses `dnslib` and HTTP server runs on `sanic`.

 ## Running